 Walnut Street Bridge

 Don’t leave Chattanooga without discovering the pubs, restaurants, and shops of the Southside.
 Fine arts and crafts at affordable prices are sold at shops along Main Street and at the Chattanooga Market.
-Sip brews at Urban Stack Burger Lounge or sample rustic Italian cuisine at Alleia.
+Sip brews and dine on burgers at Urban Stack, or sample rustic Italian cuisine at Alleia.
 You’ll be right around the corner from the famed Chattanooga Choo Choo, so don’t be surprised if you hear the whistle blow.

 Request a Vacation Guide